atulchauhan89/Robot_FW_TestRail/README.md

-#Integration of Robot framework with test management tool "Test Link"
+#Integration of Robot framework with test management tool "Test Rails
+"